Screenplay Format for 2023: 9 Tips & Tricks for Screenwriters

 The industry standard is a 12-point Courier, a monospaced font that makes it simple to compare lines one to another and guarantees consistency in your layout.

-For industry experts, other fonts like Times New Roman or Arial may be more challenging, either because of legibility or because different letters have different widths, and so may affect line length and page count.
+For industry experts, other fonts like Times New Roman or Arial may be more challenging, either because of legibility or because different letters have different widths, which may affect line length and page count.

 A script is a document to be turned into a movie, not read on its own, so keep it as brief as possible.
 No flowery language or big words, when small ones will do.
 Be deliberate and precise.